n10v/id3v2/README.md

 **Fast and stable ID3 parsing and writing library for Go, based only on standard library and without any third-party dependency.**

 It can:
-* support ID3v2.3 and ID3v2.4 tags,
+* support ID3v2.3 and ID3v2.4 tags;
-* parse and write tags,
+* parse and write tags;
-* set artist, album, year, genre, unsynchronised lyrics/text (USLT), comments and attached pictures,
+* set artist, album, year, genre, unsynchronised lyrics/text (USLT), comments and attached pictures;
-* set several USLTs, comments and attached pictures,
+* set several USLTs, comments and attached pictures;
-* work with all available encodings,
+* work with all available encodings;
 * be used in multiple goroutines.

 It can't:
-* do unsyncronization,
+* do unsyncronization;
 * work with extended header, flags, padding, footer.

 **id3v2 is still in beta.
 Until version 1.0 the API may be changed.**